mbattey58/cept/README.markdown

 Download object to file, notice how key name has to be specified as an action according to S3 standard.
 `GET` is the default method and does not have to explicitly specified.
+Note how the key name has to be specified as an action.

 ```shell
 ./s3-rest.py -c config/s3-credentials2.json -b uv-bucket-3 \